-All Misericordia University distance education courses and the Blackboard Learning Management System employ a secure portal login process that requires a student use his or her unique Misericordia email address as his or her identification and personal secure password selected by and known only to that student for entry into a course through Blackboard and for access to the university portal.
+All Misericordia University distance education courses and the Blackboard Learning Management System employ a secure portal login process that requires a student use unique Misericordia credentials for identification and a personal secure password selected by and known only to that student for entry into a course through Blackboard and for access to the university portal.
 This ensures verification of student identity and is of no additional cost to the student.

 The secure log-in and password verification process ensures the protection of the student’s privacy under the Family Education Rights and Privacy Act (FERPA).

-The process for resetting student passwords is established by the portal vendor through an electronic system student-selected security questions.
+The process for resetting student passwords is established by the University to ensure security of the student.